ibm-cloud-docs/text-to-speech/faq-usage.md

 The {{site.data.keyword.texttospeechshort}} service supports male and female voices in various spoken languages:

+-   The service offers *expressive* voices for US English.
 -   The services offers *enhanced neural* voices for the following languages: English (United Kingdom and United States), French, German, Italian, Japanese, Portuguese (Brazilian), and Spanish (Castilian, Latin American, and North American).
 -   The service offers *neural* voices for the following languages: Arabic, Chinese (Mandarin), Czech, Dutch (Belgian and Netherlands), English (Australian), Korean, and Swedish.

     Effective **31 March 2022**, all neural voices are deprecated.
 The deprecated voices remain available to existing users until **31 March 2023**, when they will be removed from the service and the documentation.
 The neural voices are supported only for IBM Cloud; they are not available for IBM Cloud Pak for Data.
-All enhanced neural voices remain available to all users.
+All expressive and enhanced neural voices remain available to all users.
 For more information, see the [31 March 2022 service update](/docs/text-to-speech?topic=text-to-speech-release-notes#text-to-speech-31march2022) in the release notes for {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.cloud_notm}}.
     {: important}

 Some languages and voices are available only for {{site.data.keyword.cloud}}, not for {{site.data.keyword.icp4dfull}}.
-For more information about the available voices for all languages, see [Using languages and voices](/docs/text-to-speech?topic=text-to-speech-voices).
+For more information about the available voices for all languages, see [Languages and voices](/docs/text-to-speech?topic=text-to-speech-voices).

 ## How does the service synthesize audio?
 {: #faq-voices}